papadavis47/comfortablefeelingdumb-blog/content/blog/finding-comfort/index.md

 These activities probably often elicit a [flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>) - which brings joy and elation and a feeling of victory.
 And programming can do this too.

-Over time, I imagine the practitioners of anything extreme have learned to become comfortable with the pain, fear, heat, cold, or altitude.
+Over time, I imagine the practitioners of anything extreme have learned to become comfortable with the pain, exhaustion, fear, heat, cold, or altitude.
 Perhaps they make peace with discomfort and then simply go about their business - knowing that there are rewards to their actions - even while the discomfort exists.

 #### Not exactly pain - but close 😕